 - The Corruption: The Bigger Bad of much of the series, and the Big Bad of this game, The Corrupter.

 - End of an Age / Dawn of an Era: The bloodline of heroes is no more.
 Theresa is now all that remains of those descended from the Archons of the old Kingdom.
-However with the end of that age comes the hope of a new one.
-One were heroes are not born but made.
+However, with the end of that age comes the hope of a new one - one where heroes are not born but made.

 - Grand Finale: Seemingly, considering the lead up to these events.

 - Heroic Sacrifice: Theresa, seeming really dead at Gabriel's hands to stop the Corrupter.